 How Moving Mountains Recovery Can Help

-At Moving Mountains Recovery, we understand how serious addiction to opiates is.
+At Moving Mountains Recovery, we understand how serious opioid addiction is.
 We are passionate about helping people find freedom from their addiction and rebuild their lives on a strong foundation of recovery.
-We have a team of motivated and compassionate professionals that are dedicated to helping people recover.
-We are ready to answer any questions about opiate addiction and help where we can.
-Please give us a call today!
+Our team of healthcare professionals is dedicated to helping people find recovery.
+We are ready to answer any questions about opioid addiction and help where we can.
+Contact us today!